Jobseeker rights

 You can fulfil your obligation to seek work in many ways, such as by

-- applying for a job that lasts at least two weeks by replying to a job advertisement or submitting an open application to the employer.
+- replying to a job advertisement or submitting an open application to an employer.

 - requesting additional hours from your current employer if you are working part-time.
+You can use this method to fulfil your job search obligation once per review period.

 - registering as an applicant in a temporary work agency or applying for a job through a temporary work agency.

-- publishing a job search profile on the Job Market Finland website (Link leads to external service)or another job search site, or by publishing your portfolio online.
+- publishing a job search profile on the Job Market Finland website (Link leads to external service) or another job search site, or by publishing your portfolio online.

 - becoming an entrepreneur.